Implantable cardioverter-defibrillator (ICD)

 Devices that pose little or no risk to your ICD include microwave ovens, televisions and remote controls, AM/FM radios, toasters, electric blankets, electric shavers and electric drills, computers, scanners, printers, and GPS devices.

-If you have an ICD to treat ventricular arrhythmia, driving a vehicle presents a challenge.
+If you have an ICD to treat ventricular arrhythmia, driving a vehicle may pose risks to yourself and others.
 The combination of arrhythmia and shocks from your ICD can cause fainting, which would be dangerous while you're driving.

 You usually can't get a commercial driver's license if you have an ICD.

-The lithium battery in your ICD can last up to seven years.
-The battery will be checked during regular checkups, which should occur every three to six months.
-When the battery is nearly out of power, your old shock generator is replaced with a new one during a minor outpatient procedure.
+The lithium battery in your ICD can last 5 to 7 years.
+The battery will be checked during your regular checkups, which should occur about every six months.
+When the battery is nearly out of power, the generator is replaced with a new one during a minor outpatient procedure.

 ICDs and end-of-life issues

 Talk to your doctor about your wishes.
-Also talk to family members or another person designated to make medical decisions for you about what you'd like to do in end-of-life care situations.
+Also talk to family members or the person designated to make medical decisions for you about what you'd like to do in an end-of-life care situation.